WildYorkies/parse_trello_board/README.md

 # Don't want to pay for Trello Business Class just to get your board data in CSV?

-Use this script to download your card data!
+Use this script to download your card data

-It will even grab your custom fields (new trello power up) and put them in their own column!
+It will even grab your custom fields (new trello power up) and put them in their own column

 ## Instructions